ai-boost/awesome-prompts/README.md

 Your stars🌟 and recommendations 💞 are what make this community vibrant!
 ---

-Author's Note:

-As a GPTs creator with several top-ranking GPTs in the GPT Store (**2 GPTs rank 3rd**🎉 in different categories and **1 GPT rank 5th✨ and another rank 16th😊** as of January 19, 2024), I've decided to take a step forward for the betterment of our community. 🌟

-After much contemplation, I'm excited to announce that I'm open-sourcing the prompts behind my successful GPTs! 🚀 This move is all about giving back, fostering innovation, and inspiring fellow creators.
-By sharing these secrets, I hope to spark new ideas and contribute to the thriving world of AI. 🤖💡

-Let's collaborate, innovate, and elevate the world of GPTs together!

----

 ## Table of Contents
 - [📚 Open Prompts](#open-gpts-prompts)
 - [🌟 GPTs](#other-gpts)